Railslide/railslide-blog/content/create-gpg-key-with-subkeys.md

 Set your key to prefer strong hashes
 ------------------------------------

 In theory, if hash preferences were set in the `gpg.conf` file before creating the key, this step should not be necessary.
-However, better safe than sorry:
+But better safe than sorry.

     :::bash
     $ gpg --edit-key [your email address]